 Solution

-Fortunately, today BI provides tools for real-time big data analytics.
-Thus, enabling businesses to capitalize on opportunities and navigate the dynamic market with confidence.
+Many modern BI tools are designed with this consideration in mind.
+They support real-time big data analytics, enabling businesses to capitalize on opportunities and navigate the dynamic market with confidence.

 Check key Data Analysis Types for Better Decision-Making

 One of the tools that you can leverage is Microsoft’s Power BI.
-It integrates with various data sources, including real-time streaming data.
-As a result, users can build interactive visualizations and reports that reflect changes in data in real time.
+It integrates with various data sources, allowing you to build interactive visualizations and reports that reflect changes in data in real time.

 5. Automated Insights